-These melt-in-your-mouth thumbprint cookies with icing are soft and buttery, and are filled with easy and simple icing!
+These melt-in-your-mouth thumbprint cookies with icing are soft and buttery, and are filled with easy and simple icing and powdered sugar!

 Jump to: